jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 multiple methods, including vulnerability scanning, threat modeling and penetration testing, to uncover potential risks and vulnerabilities during the design process and throughout the software development life cycle.
-When a vulnerability is discovered and confirmed in a BD product, we follow FDA guidance to disclose the vulnerability so customers andor patients can apply mitigations and compensating controls and, if a patch is available, prioritize patch management in accordance with the vulnerability severity and potential impact to patient safety andor privacy.
+When a vulnerability is discovered and confirmed in a BD product, we follow FDA guidance to disclose the vulnerability so customers and/or patients can apply mitigations and compensating controls and, if a patch is available, prioritize patch management in accordance with the vulnerability severity and potential impact to patient safety and/or privacy.
 When a vulnerability exists in a third\-party component used in association with a BD product, BD collaborates with our third\-party partners to better understand the potential impact to BD products.
 If BD determines that